rabbitsky-io/rabbitsky-web/README.md

 You can add, remove, and edit Emoji on `extras/emoji.json`.
 Format is JSON, emoji is on UTF-8 Unicode.
 You can see the detail from the file.

 ##### Chat Filter
-You can add, remove, and edit Emoji on `extras/chatfilter.txt`.
+You can add, remove, and edit banned keywords on `extras/chatfilter.txt`.
 One word per line.

 ## I want to edit [...], can I do that?